-In this field-based ecology course, students explore forest, stream and near-shore marine environments-coral reef, mangrove and sea grass-with experts in Belize.
+In this field-based ecology course, students explore forest, stream, and near-shore marine environments-coral reef, mangrove, and sea grass-with experts in Belize.
 In addition to studying these various ecosystems, this class is also designed to help students scientifically reach a broad understanding of global environmental issues.
-(IS Creation: Lab Science, Biology major/minor or general elective)
+(Fulfills half of General Education Natural Sciences requirement, Biology major/minor, or general elective)